NathanMoes/RustyMineSweeper/README.md

 ## (Think of knight to e4 etc)
 ## bombs, flags, and all the rest will be emojis!
 ## top of the board will track the current score and the related
+## Initialy the goal is to implement it using commmand line interaction but then to the web as well.
+## Aka it will just use html for display of information to make it easier to interact and more appealing